William James West: Biography

 In late January 1841 William wrote to The Lancet describing the case of his son James, who began to suffer a seizure disorder at four months of age.
 West's letter was published by The Lancet on 13 February 1841, James' first birthday.

 William James West died in 1848 at approximately 55 years of age, as recorded in the annals of Tonbridge, because of dropsy, an older term used to designate the ascites resulting from kidney or heart failure.
-His grave can still be visited in the cemetery of the St. Peter and St. Paul's Church in Tonbridge.
+His grave in which his father-in-law and a brother-in-law had already been buried before can still be visited in the cemetery of the St. Peter and St. Paul's Church in Tonbridge.

-Five years after the death of his father in 1853, James was transferred to the Earlwood Asylum for the Feeble-Minded in Redhill.
-James died on 27 September 1860, at the age of 20 and was buried in the same grave as his father.
+One month before the death of his father James Edwin was admitted as privileged private patient at the newly opened Park House Asylum, Middlesex, and in 1855 he moved to the Earlwood Asylum for the Feeble-Minded in Redhill.
+Here he died on 27 September 1860 from tuberculosis (consumption), at the age of 20 and was buried in the same grave as his father.
+His last attending physician was John Langdon Down who sat at his deathbed.

 Legacy

 The name of William West is best known for the eponymous syndrome, even though the convention on the use of this name is relatively recent and dates back to 1960, when H. Gastaut organized the 9th Colloque de Marseille (Marseille Colloquium); which focused on infantile spasms.
 The methods of this meeting were published in the book L'encéphalopathie Myoclonique Infantile avec Hypsarythmie (infantile myoclonic encephalopathy with hypsarrhythmia) and was at that conference that H. Gastaut suggested the use of West syndrome as an eponym for infantile spasms; which is widely used for the syndrome to date.

 The truth is that most of the legacy of William and James West would have been lost forever if Mary West had not donated, some six months after the death of her husband, her private journal to William Newnham, a physician from Farnham.
 Newnham had found a similar case described by West two years before the publication of the case of James in The Lancet, so Mary's journal apparently aroused great interest in Newnham.
 A couple of years later Newnham wrote a monograph describing four cases, one of which was that of James West; Newnham's monograph quoted directly from Mary West's journal, and it is thanks to this work and the William West's letter to The Lancet, that some scant information has been retained about the private life and history of William and James West.